-In this paper we build on the computational Markov-perfect equilibrium framework of Ericson & Pakes (1995) to analyze how the economic fundamentals of learning-by-doing and organizational forgetting interact to determine industry structure and dynamics.2 We add organizational forgetting to Cabral & Riordan's (1994) (C-R) seminal model of learning-by-doing.3 This seemingly small change has surprisingly large effects.
-Dynamic competition with learning and forgetting is akin to racing down an upward moving escalator.
+In this paper we build on the computational Markov-perfect equilibrium framework of Ericson and Pakes (1995) to analyze how the economic fundamentals of learning-by-doing and organizational forgetting interact to determine industry structure and dynamics.3 We add organizational forgetting to Cabral and Riordan's (1994) (C-R) seminal model of learning-by-doing.4 This seemingly small change has surprisingly large effects.
+Dynamic competition with learning and forgetting is akin to racing down an upward-moving escalator.
 As long as a firm makes sales sufficiently frequently so that the gain in know-how from learning outstrips the loss in know-how from forgetting, it moves down its learning curve and its marginal cost decreases.
 However, if sales slow down or come to a halt, perhaps because of its competitors' aggressive pricing, then the firm slides back up its learning curve and its marginal cost increases.
 This cannot happen in the C-R model.
 Due to this qualitative difference, organizational forgetting leads to a rich array of pricing behaviors and industry dynamics that the existing literature neither imagined nor explained.

 It is often said that learning-by-doing promotes market dominance because it gives a more experienced firm the ability to profitably underprice its less experienced rival and therefore shut out the competition in the long run.
-As Dasgupta & Stiglitz (1988) explain:
+As Dasgupta and Stiglitz (1988, p.
+247) explained

-...firm-specific learning encourages the growth of industrial concentration.
-To be specific, one expects that strong learning possibilities, coupled with vigorous competition among rivals, ensures that history matters ... in the sense that
+... firm-specific learning encourages the growth of industrial concentration.
+To be specific, one expects that strong learning possibilities, coupled with vigorous competition among rivals, ensures that history matters ... in the sense that if a given firm enjoys some initial advantages over its rivals it can, by undercutting them, capitalize on these advantages in such a way that the advantages accumulate over time, rendering rivals incapable of offering effective competition in the long run